 ABOUT / I am interested in finding alternative methods of interpreting, recording, and visualizing history.
 Inspired by institutions such as the Metropolitan Museum of Art, The Smithsonian, and Wikipedia, which quixotically attempt to reflect all of cultural production, I have spent the past thirteen years investigating the logic of the encyclopedic museum.
-The results of these activities have taken the form of drawings videos, sculptures, and immersive environments – each work being different in material but consistently focused on the deconstruction of historical narratives; how truth relates to documentation; and how to reimagine the encyclopedic museum as a form of self-expression.
+The results of these activities have taken the form of a fictional museum titled the MuuM.
+This imagined institution contains a collection of drawings, videos, sculptures, and immersive environments – each work being different in material but consistently focused on the deconstruction of historical narratives; how truth relates to documentation; and how to reimagine the encyclopedic museum as a form of self-expression.
 My studio practice differs from most, in that many of the works I produce are never considered complete.
 They are exhibited multiple times, continually exposing their evolution as elements are added or mutated, and as parts are exchanged, sold or eliminated.
 This process of gradual transformation is similar to that which many museums undergo, as individual objects from the collection are circulated between display and storage.
 These shifting arrangements attempt to weave time and place while disrupting standard curatorial strategies such as chronological order or geographic specificity.
 Taxonomies and hierarchies are further broken down by exchanging “high” and “low” art materials, and intermingling human achievements with natural ones.
 Each time the works are shown the more this disruption and entropy take place; the power of individual objects is removed and we can begin to see cultural production more in mass (as a whole) and less in parts.

 Please check out the Yale University Radio interview I did earlier this month. museumofnonvisibleart.com/interviews/an?